 - Maintain Vehicles: Ensure that no parts (e.g., tow chains, exhaust pipes) are dragging.
 Keep tires properly inflated.
 Maintain brakes – metal-to-metal contact may throw sparks.

 - Steer Clear of Vegetation: Don't park or drive over dry grasses or brush.
 Hot exhaust pipes and mufflers can start fires you can't see.
 Be sure ATVs have spark arresters.

 - Prepare For Fire: Carry a fire extinguisher in your vehicle and know how to use it.

 - Check For Restrictions: Find out if local restrictions are in place.
 Stage 1 Fire Restrictions, and Summit County’s year-round fire regulations, only allow outdoor smoking in an area at least three feet in diameter free of any flammable material - smoking is not allowed in timber, brush or grass areas.
 During Stage 2 Fire Restrictions, smoking is prohibited anywhere outside of an enclosed vehicle, trailer or building.

 - Extinguish Completely: Extinguish and cool cigarettes completely before discarding.
 Never throw cigarettes or other smoking materials on the ground or from vehicles.
 When outdoors, discard cigarettes and ashes in an unburnable can filled with sand.

 Shooting Safety to Prevent Wildfire

-- Check For Restrictions: As of Aug 14, 2020, the Summit County Shooting Range is closed until further notice because of fire danger.
+- Check For Restrictions: The Summit County Shooting Range may be closed because of fire danger.

 - Clear Flammable Materials: Remove dry grasses and other flammable materials from around your target.